LLMConference/emnlp_conference_2024/README.md

 Relationship: `/db/benchmark_only_QA/role_relation/homer/questions.json`

->To test the agent's consistency ability, we will ask the agent to first simulate the character.
-Then, we will ask the agent to finsh the corresponding single-choice question in the Consistency Dataset.
+>To test the LLMs' consistency ability, we will ask the LLM to first simulate the character.
+Then, we will ask the LLM to finsh the corresponding multi-choice question in the Consistency Dataset.
 The accuracy score will be used as the measure of the consistency ability.

 >The Robustness Dataset is these datasets whose names are of the format of 'homer_{varients}'.
-To test agent's robustness ability, the agents is tested by compare their performance on the Consistency dataset and Robustness dataset.
-For example, if we want to test the agent's robustness ability when faced with age perturbations, we will first change the field of birthday year of homer in the profile, namely from 1956 to 1985.
-We then ask the agent to simulate homer(`/db/profile/homer/`) and homer_1985(`/db/profile/homer_1985/`) by prompting the two profile to the agent respectively.
-Then, we will ask the agent to finish the test in the `/db/benchmark_only_QA/{question_type}/homer/questions.json` and `/db/benchmark_only_QA/{question_type}/homer_1985/questions.json` respectively.
-Then, we can compare the two score on the two dataset to analyse the agent's robustness ability.
+To test LLMs' robustness ability, the LLMs is tested by compare their performance on the Consistency dataset and Robustness dataset.
+For example, if we want to test the LLMs' robustness ability when faced with age perturbations, we will first change the field of birthday year of homer in the profile, namely from 1956 to 1985.
+We then ask the LLM to simulate homer(`/db/profile/homer/`) and homer_1985(`/db/profile/homer_1985/`) by prompting the two profile to the agent respectively.
+Then, we will ask the LLM to finish the test in the `/db/benchmark_only_QA/{question_type}/homer/questions.json` and `/db/benchmark_only_QA/{question_type}/homer_1985/questions.json` respectively.
+Then, we can compare the two score on the two dataset to analyse the LLMs' robustness ability.

 ### Leaderboard